Werfer02/Werfer02.github.io/Top Down SDL Game Engine Project/README.md

 note: sdl2 and sdl2-image need to be set up for source to compile

-note: sprite files and Simplex noise header and source need to be included for source to compile
+note: sprite files and Simplex noise header needs to be included for source to compile